Blackbaud-TimothyWittig/skyux/js/sky/src/daterangepicker/docs/demo.md

     - `dateRangeTypes` &mdash; An ENUM of all date-range types that the date-range picker understands and can include in the dropdown.
     - `defaultDateRangeOptions` &mdash; An array of `dateRangeTypes` that provides the default order and the set of date-range types to include in the dropdown.
-    - `specifcDateRangeOptions` &mdash; An array of `dateRangeTypes` that provides the same options as `defaultDateRangeOptions`, plus a date-range type that let users select dates for a specific date range.
+    - `specificDateRangeOptions` &mdash; An array of `dateRangeTypes` that provides the same options as `defaultDateRangeOptions`, plus a date-range type that let users select dates for a specific date range.
     - `pastDateRangeOptions` &mdash; An array of `dateRangeTypes` that are appropriate to filter for things that occurred in the past.
 For example, you don't want to search for items created "next month."
     - `getDateRangeTypeCaption` &mdash; A function to get the caption of the dropdown item for a given `bb-date-range-picker-value`.
     - `getDateRangeFilterDescription` &mdash; A function to get the description of a given `bb-date-range-picker-value`.